Bundoran RNLI lifesavers feature in new series of Saving Lives at Sea documentary

-The RNLI volunteer crew at Bundoran will feature in the brand new series of popular BBC Two programme Saving Lives at Sea this week.
+Bundoran's volunteer RNLI crew will feature in the brand new series of popular BBC Two programme Saving Lives at Sea this week.

-Featuring footage captured on helmet cameras, the primetime documentary series lets viewers witness rescues through the eyes of the RNLI lifesavers while meeting the people behind the pagers.
+It will contain footage captured on helmet cameras, the prime time documentary series lets viewers witness rescues through the eyes of the RNLI lifesavers while meeting the people behind the pagers.

 The popular 10-part documentary is now in its seventh series and includes the lifesaving work of RNLI volunteer lifeboat crews from around Ireland and the UK.